PyAWD: A Library for Generating Large Synthetic Datasets of Acoustic Wave Propagation: Conclusion

-\textbf{Code availability section} The author has no competing interest to claim.
-Pascal Tribel and Gianluca Bontempi are affiliated to \textit{TRusted AI Labs} (TRAIL).
+\textbf{Code availability section} The author has no competing interests to claim.
+Pascal Tribel and Gianluca Bontempi are affiliated with \textit{TRusted AI Labs} (TRAIL).
 Gianluca Bontempi is supported by the Service Public de Wallonie Recherche under grant nr.
 2010235-ARIAC by \textit{DigitalWallonia4.ai}.
 Computational resources have been provided by the \textit{Consortium des Equipements de Calcul Intensif} (CECI), funded by the \textit{Fonds de la Recherche Scientifique de Belgique} (F.R.S.-FNRS) under Grant No. 2.5020.11 and by the Walloon Region.
-The authors would like to thank Corentin Caudron (ULB) for his insightful remarks. \begin{itemize} \item Name of the Library: PyAWD \item Contact: pascal.tribel@ulb.be \item Hardware requirements: None \item Program language: Python 3.x \end{itemize} The source codes are available for downloading at the link: https://github.com/pascaltribel/pyawd
+The authors would like to thank Corentin Caudron (ULB) for his insightful remarks. \begin{itemize} \item Name of the Library: PyAWD \item Contact: pascal.tribel@ulb.be \item Hardware requirements: None \item Program language: Python 3.x \end{itemize} The source code is available for download at the link: \url{https://github.com/pascaltribel/pyawd}